 In 2009, a study from Pennsylvania showed that in 60 patients who had to stop taking statin drugs because of muscle pain, taking RYR and initiating lifestyle changes for 24 weeks significantly reduced total and LDL cholesterol levels, compared to taking a placebo and making the same lifestyle changes.

 In the 2009 study, the investigators performed a formal chemical analysis on the RYR product they used in their study (from Sylvan Bioproducts in Kittanning, Pennsylvania).
-They found that the RYR contained monacolin K (the naturally-occurring form of lovastatin), as well as eight other monacolins (statins or statin-like substances).
+They found that the RYR contained monacolin K (the naturally occurring form of lovastatin), as well as eight other monacolins (statins or statin-like substances).

 Learn more about Red Yeast Rice

-Please contact us by visiting Core Medical Group Website.
+Please contact the Core Medical Group Website.